 - By Ordinance 1835, garbage must be placed in plastic bags and sealed.

-- Cart should be placed 2 feet from the street with the handle facing the house.
+- Cart should be placed two feet from the street with the handle facing the house.

-- Carts should be at least 3 feet from any obstructions.
+- Carts should be at least three feet from any obstructions.

-- Automated truck will only pick up what is inside the can.
+- The automated truck will only pick up what is inside the can.

 The following items DO NOT go in the cart: